-- (a) To ensure that this division benefits only MBEs and WBEs that are owned and controlled by bona fide minorities and women, the Director shall certify MBEs and WBEs and mentor/protégés who wish to participate in the program.
-Any person not certified by the human relations department shall not be regarded as an MBE, WBE, or mentor/protégé program under this division. - (b) Each person that seeks certification as an MBE/WBE must demonstrate by written documentation or affidavit that it has suffered from past race or gender discrimination in the City and in the applicable trade or industry.
-A unified certification process (UCP) certificate, a Missouri Highway and Transportation Department certification or a Kansas Department of Transportation certification along with the documentation stated in this subsection, is sufficient for certification as a DBE so long as the firm has never been denied certification by any federal, state or local authority at any time and meets the definition of section 3-421(a) (20) and the requirements of this section. - (c) Beginning May 1, 2019, each entity seeking certification as an MBE/WBE must demonstrate by written documentation or affidavit that it's owner or individual owner's Personal Net Worth (as defined in this section) is equal to or less than the permissible Personal Net Worth amount determined by the U.S. Department of Transportation to be applicable to its DBE programs.
-Entities seeking certification as an MBE/WBE shall submit all information or documentation requested by the City's human relations department in determining whether the entity complies with this subsection.
+- (a) To ensure that this article benefits only MBEs and WBEs that are owned and controlled by bona fide minorities and women, the director shall certify MBEs and WBEs and mentor/protégés who wish to participate in the program.
+Any person not certified by the human relations department shall not be regarded as an MBE, WBE, or mentor/protégé program under this article. - (b) Each person that seeks certification as an MBE/WBE must demonstrate by written documentation or affidavit that it has suffered from past race or gender discrimination in the city and in the applicable trade or industry.
+A unified certification process (UCP) certificate, a Missouri Highway and Transportation Department certification or a Kansas Department of Transportation certification along with the documentation stated in this subsection, is sufficient for certification as a DBE so long as the firm has never been denied certification by any federal, state or local authority at any time and meets the definition of section 3-421(a) (20) and the requirements of this section.

-- (d) Each person that seeks certification as an MBE/WBE in the Kansas City metropolitan area must demonstrate the business enterprise has a real and substantial presence.
-After the effective date of this provision, any business enterprise shall be deemed to have a real and substantial presence in the Kansas City metropolitan area if: - (1) The firm's principal office or place of business is in the Kansas City metropolitan area; and - (2) The firm maintains full-time employees in one or more of the firm's offices within the Kansas City metropolitan area to conduct or solicit business in the Kansas City metropolitan Area the majority of their working time; and - (3) The firm has transacted business more than once in the Kansas City metropolitan area within the last three years; and - (4) The firm's principal office or place of business has been in existence in the Kansas City metropolitan area at least six months prior to application for participation in the MBE/WBE program.
+- (c) Each entity seeking certification as an MBE/WBE must demonstrate by written documentation or affidavit that it's owner or individual owner's personal net worth (as defined in this section) is equal to or less than the permissible personal net worth amount determined by the U.S. Department of Transportation to be applicable to its DBE programs.
+Entities seeking certification as an MBE/WBE shall submit all information or documentation requested by the city's human relations department in determining whether the entity complies with this subsection. - (d) Each person that seeks certification as an MBE/WBE in the Kansas City metropolitan area must demonstrate the business enterprise has a real and substantial presence.
+After the effective date of this provision, any business enterprise shall be deemed to have a real and substantial presence in the Kansas City metropolitan area if: - (1) The firm's principal office or place of business is in the Kansas City metropolitan area; and - (2) The firm maintains full-time employees in one or more of the firm's offices within the Kansas City metropolitan area to conduct or solicit business in the Kansas City metropolitan Area the majority of their working time; and - (3) The firm has transacted business more than once in the Kansas City metropolitan area within the last three years; and - (4) The firm has been in existence in the Kansas City metropolitan area at least six months prior to application for participation in the MBE/WBE program.